kjell/mcn-2020-git-haiku/index.md

-White cloud of mist
+Oh, tranquility!
-How swift it is
+perfumes her wings by floating
-But he's beautiful!
+How soon it must die.